Options for the Microsoft SQL Server Database Engine

 This appendix describes options, or additional features, that are available for Amazon RDS instances running the Microsoft SQL Server DB engine.
 To enable these options, you can add them to an option group, and then associate the option group with your DB instance.
-For more information about working with options, see Option Groups Overview.
+For more information, see Working with Option Groups.

 The following option is currently supported for SQL Server DB instances: